 taco seasoned potatoes in the crockpot.

-Cook the potatoes: Cook on high for 3-4 hours or until the potatoes are fork tender.
-Check the potatoes after 1 hour and stir to make sure all the potatoes are coated fully.
-Check again after 2½ hours and make sure they aren’t done.
-Depending on the size of the potatoes, they could cook a bit quicker.
+Cook the potatoes: Cook the potatoes on high for 3-4 hours or until they are fork-tender.
+After the first hour, give them a good stir to make sure they’re evenly coated in the seasoning.
+Check again after 2½ hours to confirm if they are done.
+The cook time will vary based on the size of the potatoes.

 taco flavored slow cooker potatoes and garlic ranch potatoes served with ketchup and a side of ranch dressing.